LuciusCF/Fantasy/content/en/authors/admin/_index.md

 ---
 # Display name
-title: 天光
+title: Lucius Caelum

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 中神通
+role: Centrical Godlike

 # Organizations/Affiliations
 organizations:
-- name: 天之家族
+- name: Caelum Family
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: 天之家族的公子
+bio: Childe of the Caelum Family

 #interests: